KTern/docs/docs/security-policy.md

 ### Data Deletion

 When an account is deleted, all associated data is destroyed within 50 business days.
 KTern also offer data export options which businesses can use if they want a backup of their data before deletion.
-For more information regarding data deletion refer to our [Privacy Page](https://www.ktern.com/privacy-policy).
+For more information regarding data deletion refer to our <b><a target="_blank" style = "color: #9d0102" href="https://www.ktern.com/privacy-policy/">Privacy Page</a></b>.
 <br>

 ### Operational Security